lauringlab/COVID19SequenceCompile/README.md

 9. Upload the .xls and .fasta file in their corresponding sections, and press "Check and Submit" in the lower right-hand corner

 Email correspondence with the GISAID curators will determine the remainder of the GISAID submission process.

+Once email confirms sequence release, those will show up within the download portion of GISAID after 24 hours.
+When that time period has passed:

+1. Go to https://www.gisaid.org/ and log-in
+2. With the EpiCoV tab highlighted, click the "Downloads" tab
+3.